GLOW2.0 Project Outputs & Results

 Project reports, deliverables & other publications

-Below you can find project publications, reports, and guidebooks.
+Below you can find project publications, reports, frameworks, guidebooks and toolkits.
 These cover three main focus areas of the project: - darkness of nature and Dark Sky possibilities for tourism; - immersive technologies for tourism; - light pollution impacts and effects and ways to prevent or reduce it.

 GLOW2.0 Capacity Building Study Modules